NainikaSai09/recipe-time-analysis/README.md

 ### Interesting Aggregates

 To better understand patterns in recipe complexity and preparation time, I computed a grouped table summarizing average prep time and number of ingredients across different step ranges.
-Since the number of steps is one of the strongest indicators of recipe complexity, grouping recipes this way helps uncover structural patterns in the dataset.

 The table below summarizes three aggregates for each step range: